roychen7/try_it_on_backend_service/README.md

 # Starting on the Project:
     - Make sure you run: npm i --no-optional
     - To start the express server, run: npm run dev
-    - You may now make Postman calls to the express server to test your endpoints as you code along
     - Export your environment varaibles:
         1) Open terminal or command line
         2) for windows please type in this: